Smoking in Brazil

 Brazil has some of the strictest smoking laws in South America.
-Smoking in Brazil is forbidden in all enclosed public spaces except for specifically designated smoking areas.
+Smoking is forbidden in all enclosed public spaces except for specifically designated smoking areas.
 Since 15 December 2011, Federal Law 12546 (article 49) forbids smoking in enclosed spaces in the entire country, including restaurants and bars.

 In Brazil, the legal age for sale and consumption of tobacco is 18.
 Tobacco advertising is restricted to posters in shops, and is banned on television and radio.
 All cigarette packs contain advertisements against smoking and government warnings about possible adverse health effects of smoking.